nahiluhmot/cl-parallel/readme.md

 (ql:quickload 'cl-parallel)
 ```

-Once that's done, you can now access all of the functions in cl-parallel.
-Note
+Once that's done, you can now access all of the functions in
-that all of the below functions are in the parallel package.
+cl-parallel, which are in the `PARALLEL` package.

 ##Synopsis##